smsaifurrahman/bistro-boss-client/README.md

 To install ProductPionner, follow these steps:

-Clone the repository: git colne https://github.com/smsaifurrahman/bistro-boss-client.git Navigate to the project directory: cd project-title Install dependencies: npm install
+1.Clone the repository: git colne https://github.com/smsaifurrahman/bistro-boss-client.git
+2.Navigate to the project directory: cd project-title 3.Install dependencies: npm install
-Start the project: npm run dev
+4.Start the project: npm run dev
-Open your browser and navigate to http://localhost:5000.
+5.Open your browser and navigate to http://localhost:5000.
-To configure the project, create a .env file in the root directory and add the following variables: API_KEY=your_api_key, VITE_STRIPE_PUBLISHABLE_KEY = your_key, VITE_IMAGE_HOSTING_KEY= Your_key
+6.To configure the project, create a .env file in the root directory and add the following variables: API_KEY=your_api_key, VITE_STRIPE_PUBLISHABLE_KEY = your_key, VITE_IMAGE_HOSTING_KEY= Your_key